-The ISL85418 is a 800mA synchronous buck regulator with an input range of 3V to 36V.
+The ISL85410 is a 1A synchronous buck regulator with an input range of 3V to 36V.
 It provides an easy to use, high efficiency low BOM count solution for a variety of applications.

-The ISL85418 integrates both high-side and low-side NMOS FETs and features a PFM mode for improved efficiency at light loads.
-This feature can be disabled if forced PWM mode is desired.
+The ISL85410 integrates both high-side and low-side NMOS FETs and features a PFM mode for improved efficiency at light loads.
+This feature can be disabled if a forced PWM mode is desired.
 The part switches at a default frequency of 500kHz but may also be programmed using an external resistor from 300kHz to 2MHz.
-The ISL85418 has the ability to utilize internal or external compensation.
+The ISL85410 has the ability to utilize internal or external compensation.
 By integrating both NMOS devices and providing internal configuration options, minimal external components are required, reducing BOM count and complexity of design.

-With the wide $V{IN}$ range and reduced BOM, the part provides an easy to implement design solution for a variety of applications while giving superior performance.
+With the wide V{IN} range and reduced BOM, the part provides an easy to implement design solution for a variety of applications while giving superior performance.
 It will provide a very robust design for high voltage industrial applications as well as an efficient solution for battery powered applications.

-The part is available in a small Pb-free 4mmx3mm DFN plastic package with an operation temperature range of -40 °C to +125 °C.
+The part is available in a small Pb-free 4mmx3mm DFN plastic package with a full-range industrial temperature of -40°C to +125°C.